 The most affordable ski resort depends on the day, time of ski season, and other factors.
 But you can often count on many of the Indy Pass resorts and smaller, independent ski resorts.

 Our pick for the most affordable ski resort is Buck Hill, which sits just south of Minneapolis next to Interstate 35.
 Yes, it’s small, but its racing program has brought us more big-time skiers than you can count, including Lindsey Vonn.
 The vertical is just 282 feet, and the 16 trails cover 45 acres.
-Weekend price is $59.
-And it’s so convenient.
+A weekend lift ticket for skiing from 9 a.m. to 9 p.m. is $54 when purchased online.

 Where is the cheapest place to ski in the US?